davidgfnet/stm32-dfu-bootloader/README.md

   You need to define GPIO_DFU_BOOT_PORT and GPIO_DFU_BOOT_PIN to either GPIOA, GPIOB, ..
 GPIOE and 0 ..
 15 to indicate which port to enable and what pin to read from.
+* ENABLE_PINRST_DFU_BOOT: Enables DFU mode when a reset from the NRST pin occurs.

 By default all flags are set except for DFU upload, so it's most secure.